JulienWaite/project-num-guess/README.md

 FUTURE IMPROVEMENTS
 - Add text explaining what mode you're in
+- Add button to return to options screen OR start new game
 - Use jQuery to change game-screen size rather than hard coded HTML
 - Add high score table
 - Add more sprite sizes / arrays